 So rather than building detailed models, our team focuses more on the bigger picture.
 We spend a lot of time discussing higher-level market trends that are developing, and then identifying the companies that are in a prime position to benefit from them.
 We also focus on identifying a few key important metrics that we demand these companies to perform well on.

 With that framework in place, we believe our recommendations can continually be evergreen.
 We’re recommending the innovators with long-term trends as a tailwind, which can be excellent investments even as their stock prices increase.
 We believe these companies can continue to find ways to unlock value for their shareholders, which often isn’t accounted for in financial models.
 These are the companies that routinely outperform Wall Street expectations.
-We put real money into each of our recommendations, and we aren’t selling any of them.

 For more information on our investing process, you might consider listening to a few of our 7investing Podcast episodes below: